Compensation for the victims of crime

 If you have been the victim of a crime, you may be entitled to monetary compensation.
 This compensation is there to help you if you have been injured or suffered financial loss as a result of the crime in question.
 Who actually pays that compensation will depend on the nature of the crime itself and the situation that surrounds it.

 - You may be able to get compensation from the criminal, providing they have not been sent to prison.
 This is done through a criminal court (i.e. magistrates’ or crown court), which can order the offender to pay you compensation if it is deemed appropriate.
 To pursue compensation in this manner, you will need to speak to the police officer dealing with your case and give them as much information as you can about how you have suffered.
 Keeping receipts and records of extra costs or loss of earnings as a result of the crime helps with this.
 Any compensation granted by the court in this manner will always take what the offender can afford into consideration.

 - You may be able to get compensation from the person to blame through a civil court (i.e. county court).
 If you are considering suing someone for compensation in this way, it is important to seek legal advice to determine whether the cost of taking someone to court is worth it.
-Call our team free on 0808 231 5942 for free, no obligation advice.
+Call our team free on 0800 376 0139 for expert, no obligation advice.